ByteBandit0101/Bastion-Waf-Tool/README.md

    ```sh
    Do you want to clear the logs folder or save? (clear/save): "Enter the desired option"
    ```
+  ### How to configure Tor proxy
+  Coming soon video tutorial...

   ### Exploited vulnerabilities
   Here are the pages that BASTION exploits in both Mutillidae and DVWA and their respective vulnerabilities
   <h3>Mutillidae</h3>